15 Best Winter Vacations in the U.S.

 The Finger Lakes region in central New York offers one of the best winter vacations as you hit the slopes carved out by glaciers that make for a 9,000-square-mile area of outdoor ski adventure.
 Five ski mountains on the edge of the Finger Lakes region each have something unique to offer.

-The largest ski resorts in Central New York is the family-focused Greek Peak Mountain Resort.
-The hill operates six aerial lifts and two surface lifts, which service its 54 runs.
-The resort also has a Nordic Center, offering groomed cross-country trails and snowshoeing trails.
+The largest ski resort in Central New York is the family-focused Greek Peak Mountain Resort.
+The resort operates 56 trails with terrain parks on-site.
+The resort also has a Nordic Center, offering groomed cross-country trails and snowshoeing trails and a 41,000-square-foot indoor water park.

 No awe factor is bigger when it comes to winter vacations than ice climbing at the Ouray Ice Park in Ouray, Colorado.
 The ice fortress is a man-made climbing park within the Uncompahgre Gorge.
 There are over 200 ice climbs, including three miles of vertical terrain that are created every November by ice farmers who spray down the canyon walls with excess spring-fed water collected from the city.